Tuplanolla/dez/prototype/notes.md

 (*) : B * C -> B
 ```

-as the most general type for biassociativity.
+as the most general type for associativity.
 The operations unify to get

 ```